 - Weight: 8.2 lbs.

 - Warranty: 5 Year Limited Warranty

-If you are in a hurry, go directly to Amazon for latest price and availability!
+If you are in a hurry, go directly to Amazon for the latest price and availability!

-We are thrilled to present this hard case carry on luggage!
+We are thrilled to present this hard case carry-on luggage!
 It has so many fabulous features, and you know what?
-Despite the lack of colors or patterns we actually adore the look and design of it.
-Strict and no-nonsense appearance.
+Despite the lack of colors or patterns, we actually adore the look and design of it.
+It has a strict and no-nonsense appearance.
 We think it looks a little like tweed actually!

 But hey, let's slow down.
-We haven't even began to describe it or look at its qualities, and we're already raising it to the stars.
+We haven't even begun to describe it or look at its qualities, and we're already raising it to the stars.
 Facts then:

-On the front pocket, that is zippered, there is a 3-digit combination lock, so you can quickly access you passport and other important documents.
-One reviewer actually says that "I even dropped the need for my backpack since I can put everything in the front loading accessory compartment".
+On the front pocket that is zippered, and there is a 3-digit combination lock, so you can quickly access your passport and other important documents.
+One reviewer actually says that "I even dropped the need for my backpack since I can put everything in the front-loading accessory compartment".

 AmazonBasics Hardside Spinner Luggage - 21 Inch

 - Overall size: 14.9" x 10" x 21.6"